 If you cannot arrive on Sunday in time for the 5:00 PM opening session and dinner, please plan to travel on Saturday and indicate that on your travel information form.
 Under these circumstances, we will arrange for housing for you on Saturday night.

 Optional NSF Trip

 We are offering an optional one-day trip to the National Science Foundation on Friday, August 2 (see schedule - opens in a new window).
 We will start with an orientation session followed by small group meetings with program officers.
 Following that, NSF staff will offer group sessions on some specific NSF programs and you will be able to meet individually with NSF program officers.
-Transportation to NSF is on your own (see metro travel info below).
+We are organizing transportation to NSF, but you can also drive yourself (if you have your car at UMD).
 This NSF trip is optional, but we encourage everyone, including faculty from two-year colleges, to attend.

 If you opt to stay in DC on Friday night you will be responsible for finding accommodations and the cost of the extra night's stay.

 Participants are responsible for their travel to and from the workshop.
 Maps and Directions to College Park are available on the UMD web site.

 **Please be advised of the Metro shutdown that will be in effect during our visit.
 While it will still be possible to get from Reagan National to UMD, it may be better to use Lyft/Uber/taxis and coordinate rides with other participants.
 We will send travel information in advance so that you can do this.
 See https://www.nbcwashington.com/news/local/Metro-Summer-2019-Shutdown-Blue-Yellow-Lines-Virginia-Parking-Shuttle-Trains-Commute-510023741.html for more info.

 Reagan National Airport (DCA) is the most convenient to College Park.
 The campus is approximately a 30-minute drive/cab ride from the airport